How to Choose a Hiking Mattress

 Winter hiking requires more insulation.
 Then the ideal solution is to have first foam protection on which we add an inflatable mattress.
 Or choose the latest generation of inflatable mattresses with a high insulation index.
 However, the price is significantly higher.

-Due to the variety of hiking mattresses, you absolutely have to check the material before buying.
-This will let you know:
+Due to the variety of hiking mattresses, you have to check these features before buying:

 In summary

-Each person has their own sensitivity, so the insulation must be the basic criterion.
-If you hike 9 out of 10 times in the summer, it may not be necessary to choose a mattress with an R-Value of 6.
+Individual sensitivity and the specific conditions of your hikes should guide your choice of mattress insulation.
+If you hike 9 out of 10 times in the summer, it may not be necessary to choose a mattress with an R-value of 6.
 For the rare times, you need a mattress for the winter, it may be possible to borrow from your friends, or even rent.

 Read Also: